 What dominates our diet is how we feel.
 It is like food is supposed to entertain our taste buds.
 I can’t tell you how many times I have heard teenagers say that they don’t feel like eating vegetables or they only want a donut before school starts.
-I have heard children tell their parents that they cannot eat vegetables because these foods make them feel sick.
+I’ve heard children tell their parents that they cannot eat vegetables because these foods make them feel sick.
 I also hear adults look at certain foods and declare that it looks “nasty” and they cannot eat it.

 Unfortunately, foods loaded with vitamins, minerals and other ingredients vital to good health, fall on the “nasty” list.
 And foods that are calorie dense, refined and contain little nutrients are among the favorites.